-Measurement and evaluation of water conservation and water use efficiency, and changes over time remain difficult to track from an agency perspective.
+Measurement and evaluation of water conservation and water use efficiency, and changes over time remain difficult to track from an agency perspective, in part because reporting is voluntary.
 Ongoing improvements to electronic data collection systems and databases and use of new tools are resulting in better consistency in water use data collection, and a better ability to identify trends in water use and account for variability.
 Additional resources are being allocated to conduct further review of data collected to ensure data accuracy and quality.
-Compliance with reporting requirements by water users is being increased through a special outreach initiative currently underway to identify, and bring into compliance previously unreported water uses.
+Compliance with reporting requirements by water users was increased through a special outreach initiative to identify and bring into compliance previously unreported water uses.
+Approximately 232 previously unreported large quantity withdrawals were brought into compliance through this initiative.

 Michigan's Water Strategy also includes a recommendation to create a coordinated strategy for groundwater data collection, including a data management system.
 Such data is a critical measurement and indicator of the effects of water use and the effects of water conservation and efficiency practices.
-State and federal agencies, research institutions and stakeholders continue to assess available groundwater data and develop strategies for effective data integration to advance coordinated water monitoring programs and improve decision making.
+State and federal agencies, research institutions, and stakeholders continue to assess available groundwater data and develop strategies for effective data integration to advance coordinated water monitoring programs and improve decision making.